-H. Design Build
+H. Design-Build

-Procurements may be authorized by the Board, pursuant to the Public Contract Code § 6820 et seq. or other applicable law, for the design and construction of eligible projects through design build Contracts.
+Procurements may be authorized by the Board, pursuant to the Public Contract Code § 6820 et seq., Public Contract Code § 222160 et seq., or other applicable law, for the design and construction of eligible projects through design-build Contracts.
 Such procurements shall be performed in accordance with applicable state and federal laws.